Tuppee-Peeranut/cdp/README.md

 See the **OIDC Configuration** section for additional variables when using an identity provider.

+To seed the initial super admin account, also configure:

+- `SUPERADMIN_SEED_EMAIL` – email for the seeded super admin user.
+- `SUPERADMIN_SEED_PASSWORD` – password for the seeded super admin user.

 ## Features
 - Chat-first workflow with **Import**, **Ask**, and **Task (transfer)**.
 - Excel/CSV parsing using `xlsx`.